 What is a Creditor’s Statutory Demand?

-The Corporations Act 2001 (Cth) allows creditors who are owed more than $2,000 to deliver to a debtor what is known as a creditor’s statutory demand.
+The Corporations Act 2001 (Cth) allows creditors who are owed more than $2,000 to deliver to a company what is known as, a Creditor’s Statutory Demand.

 The 21-day period must be strictly complied with and cannot be extended even by a Court.

-Whether you are a creditor contemplating to issue a creditor’s statutory demand or a company director considering how to respond to a demand, a primary consideration is whether the company has a genuine dispute to the claimed debt.
+Whether you are a creditor trying to decide whether to issue a Creditor’s Statutory Demand or a company director considering how to respond to a demand, a primary consideration is whether the company has a genuine dispute to the claimed debt.

 Importantly, in order to demonstrate to the Court that a genuine dispute exists, a company wishing to set aside a Creditor’s Statutory Demand does not need to prove that it has a successful defence to the alleged debt.
 The company merely has to point to the facts and circumstances in an Affidavit which, if proven at a trial, might give rise to a defence, even a weak defence.